 What Methuen failed to do was to establish the nature and positions of the Boer entrenchments and then to ensure that his subordinate commanders were fully aware of the position and extent of these entrenchments.

 A major difficulty was the lack of organisational sophistication of British field forces.
 Methuen had a staff of eleven officers.
-Of these six were technical officers, provost, medical, chaplaincy and signals.
+Of these, six were technical officers, provost, medical, chaplaincy and signals.
 His second senior staff officer, Lieutenant Colonel Northcott, had been killed in the Modder River battle.
-Methuen himself was recovering from a painful leg injury which limited his movement, which caused him to hand over command to Major General Colville for a number of days.
+Methuen himself was recovering from a painful leg injury which limited his movement, forcing him to hand over command to Major General Colville for a number of days.
 Methuen had four other staff officers who will have had their time taken up with administering the needs of the troops, arranging the re-instatement of the railway line and telegraph and bringing up re-inforcements.
 A major task was arranging for supplies and troops to travel up and the wounded to be taken down on the single railway line.
 This left little divisional staff resource for supervising reconnaissance, acquiring intelligence, assessing it and issuing information to the brigades

 Each brigade possessed two staff officers, an ADC for the brigade commander and a brigade major.
 The regiments and battalions did not have intelligence officers and did not consider they had responsibility for reconnaissance work unless ordered to do so.
 It is striking that there was no intelligence officer appointed below the Army Corps Headquarters, which Buller had taken with him to Natal.